 Cultural fit

-What it means for the org/dept
+What it means for the organisation or department

 How to overcome